Independent Forensic DNA Review

 Roebuck Forensics provides careful, evidence-based review that is scientifically rigorous and courtroom-usable.

-Independent evaluation of forensic DNA findings, including interpretation, evidential weight, and limitations — with advice tailored to the issues in dispute.
+Independent evaluation of forensic DNA findings, including the use and limitations of likelihood ratios in criminal proceedings - with advice tailored to the issues in dispute.

 Best for: briefs where DNA is relied upon as a central link in the Crown case or defence theory.